NiyunZhou/The21-dayExpendables/README.md

 # The21-dayExpendables
-We are the 21-day expandables of a kaggle competition.
+We are the 21-day expendables of a kaggle competition.